polyipseity/obsidian-show-hidden-files/README.md

 	- ~~Community plugins~~
 		1. ~~Install the [plugin][community plugin] from community plugins directly.~~
 	- Manual
-		1. Create directory `show-dotfiles` under `.obsidian/plugins` of your vault.
+		1. Create directory `show-hidden-files` under `.obsidian/plugins` of your vault.
 		2. Place `manifest.json`, `main.js`, and `styles.css` from the [latest release] into the directory.
 	- Building (latest)
 		1. Clone this repository, including its submodules.